AppealMod: Inducing Friction to Reduce Moderator Workload of Handling User Appeals: Results

 Table \ref{tab:outcomes} shows a comparison between the various outcomes on appeals that are visible to human moderators under control and treatment.
 First, we found that moderators' response rate (a desired outcome) on visible appeals under treatment (80.15\%) was higher than their response rate on visible appeals under control (60.04\%).
 A Chi-square test verified that the difference was statistically significant, $\chi^2(1, N=569) = 16.97, p=\num{3.78e-5}$.

 Next, we analyzed follow up conversations on appeals that moderators responded to.
-We found no meaningful differences between control and treatment groups in terms of the total number of messages exchanged on a given appeal, the number of messages moderators sent, or the length of moderators' messages.
-An independent samples t-test was used to verify whether these differences were statistically significant.
-Under both control and treatment, a median of 5 messages were exchanged between the appealing user and moderators ($t(246) = 0.02, p=0.982$), and moderators sent a median of 2 messages per conversation ($t(246) = 1.51, p=0.132$).
-In terms of characters, moderators' contributed a median of 210 characters per conversation in control and 208 characters per conversation in treatment ($t(246) = -0.72, p=0.474$).
+Using a Mann–Whitney–Wilcoxon test, we found no statistically significant difference between control and treatment groups in terms of the total number of messages exchanged on a given appeal, the number of messages moderators sent, or the length of moderators' messages.
+Under both control and treatment, a median of 5 messages were exchanged between the appealing user and moderators (Mann–Whitney U = 6701.5, n=246, p=0.422, two-tailed), and moderators sent a median of 2 messages per conversation (Mann–Whitney U = 6108.5, n=246, p=0.085, two-tailed).
+In terms of characters, moderators' contributed a median of 210 characters per conversation in control and 208 characters per conversation in treatment (Mann–Whitney U = 6732.5, n=246, p=0.447, two-tailed).